 Equality means that you teach all 5 people individually the same things.
 You give them equality of access and resources.

 A wheelchair user does not want to be treated the same in certain aspects as someone that is not in a wheelchair.
 Treating everyone the same would mean you ask everyone to take the stairs.
 Equality means you work on providing equal access to each individual, because everyone single one of us is different.

 If the word diversity is still one of those vague terms for you, you can simply translate it as: “accepting difference”.

 Let’s take the example of a garden:

-The beauty of a garden, lies in its difference.
+The beauty of a garden lies in its difference.
 The roses, the trees, the grass, even the weeds bring difference.
-You can like the trees more than the grass, but you won’t like a garden where it’s all the same without any difference, will you?
+You can like the trees more than you like the grass, but you won’t like a garden if it’s all the same without any difference, won’t you?

-It is in our nature to love difference, but yet, in the next breath, we like to criticise it.
-Diversity doesn’t mean you have to agree with every difference you encounter, but it does mean you should accept the differences that you encounter.
+It is in our nature to love difference, but yet, in our next breath, we like to criticise it.
+Diversity doesn’t mean you have to agree with every difference you encounter, but it does mean you should accept them.
 And you will encounter them, as the world is such a diverse place.

 If someone is ignored, that person is also discriminated against.
 For example, if you only serve beer or water at your social event, you are discriminating against people that don’t drink alcohol.

 Very often, this type of discrimination doesn’t happen deliberately.
 For example when someone hears a racist remark that is not directed at them, that is also indirect discrimination.
 Someone doesn’t have to be spoken to, in order to be discriminated against.